 We’ve had a lot going on at our house and on our website this month.
 So I thought a quick update was in order.
-We’ve added a potpourri of printables, including Lincoln’s Gettysburg Address, some Subway Art for Valentine’s Day, and children’s chore charts (now translated into several different languages).
+We’ve added a potpourri of printables, including Lincoln’s Gettysburg Address (scroll to the bottom of this post to print), some Subway Art for Valentine’s Day, and children’s chore charts (now translated into several different languages).

 And our family is hitting milestones left and right, as well.
 We have a newly-licensed driver, and Azalea Belle, and a toddler who’s sleeping in her own bed now.